IntelligentRoboticsLabs/social_navigation2_WAF/README.md

 # social_navigation2_WAF
 # Work in Progress
-Repository of the paper published in WAF2020 (Wokshop de Agentes Fisicos): **Defining Adaptive Proxemic Zones for Activity-aware Navigation**
+Repository of the paper published in WAF2020 (Wokshop de Agentes Fisicos):
-## Titulo:
+## Defining Adaptive Proxemic Zones for Activity-aware Navigation:
 ## Abstract:

 ## How to reproduce our research?